 And while this schedule might seem to be a bit restrictive, please understand that this is what a ‘good day’ looks like for me.
 There are always those days that I let loose a little and be more flexible depending on what’s going on!
 There are always exceptions, guys, but I find if I stick with this schedule MOST days, I feel energized and so much better, physically.

 As far as the workouts go, I really love switching it up throughout the week.
 Every week I make sure to make it to my regular weight classes twice a week and do night runs in my neighborhood.
 Those are definites for me.
 Weight training and running are my favorite activities, by far.
 The rest of the week may include a weight session with Sabrina, my personal trainer and/or a class at my local Orange Theory Fitness.

 Thankfully, because I love being physically active, the looseness of my workout schedule has never really been an issue for me.
-I honestly find that when I’ve been away from it for more than a couple of days, I quickly get the itch to get back to it.
+I honestly find that when I’ve been away from it for more than a couple of days, I quickly get the itch to get back to it, and I even have use some great supplements for this that hel me improve my physical performance, have a peek at this article to find which supplements I’m talking about.
 I guess it’s just become a habit over the years.

 Soooo, the long and short of it for me lately has been 90% diet related.
 At this point in my life, I find that I HAVE to really watch this area or I quickly get off track with where I want to be.
 No magic pill, unfortunately.
 Just really watching the intake, doing some fasting, and staying active is what works for me.

 Ok, so that’s it, in a nutshell, guys!
 What questions do you all have for me that I didn’t cover?
 Let me know below or shoot me an email!
 I’d love to hear from you!